 There are few things more frustrating than a meeting where nothing gets done.
-People walk out feeling frustrated, angry and upset.
-Useless meetings will cause a TEAM to break down forcing them to digress back into a group that is driven by personal agendas and ego.
-Bad meetings are bad news for building strong TEAMs.
+People walk out feeling deflated.
+Unproductive meetings will eventually cause a break down, driving members further into unhealthy "group behaviors" .
+Bad meetings are bad news if you want to build a strong TEAM.

 Here are a few easy tips to keep your meetings on track to support the success of your TEAM.

 Wait don't stop reading.
 I know you have heard this before.
 But whether the meeting is formal or informal, short or long, have a written agenda and then stick to it.

 Included in your agenda should be items such as:

 People like to know when the meeting is going to start but more importantly when it is going to end.
 Work to start all meetings on time and never let your meetings run over.
 Nothing says, “I disrespect your time” more than a meeting that runs over!

 Having meeting participants' names on your agenda can create accountability.
 Members can’t be anonymous.
 Make sure that people who are attending the meeting need to be there, you don’t want to waste anyone’s time.